 This trail will slowly wind and switchback its way up the mountain, in full view of the Pacific.
 Its 2.7 miles — like the rest of the trail — are not shaded, but it’s nice to get the bulk of the elevation gain done with at the beginning of the journey.

 And while you’re climbing the trail, you’ll have plenty to look at — especially if it’s spring time.
 This place is absolutely teeming with wildflowers and the animal life that goes with it.
-Lillies, yuccas, and poppies were blanketing the sides of the path, while swarms of ladybugs and honeybees filled the air.
+Lilies, yuccas, and poppies were blanketing the sides of the path, while swarms of ladybugs and honeybees filled the air.

 On this trail, it’s tempting to keep your eyes glued to the ground to try to take in all of the colorful blossoms and blooms, but it’s also worthwhile to look up every now and then.
 You’ll be rewarded with sweeping vistas of the Pacific and the rugged Santa Monica mountains surrounding you.

 The Ray Miller Trail ends when it intersects with the Overlook Fire Road.
 Turn left to continue north on this broad fire road as it continues a gradual ascent along a ridge.
-To the southeast, you’ll have great views over the wide Big Sycamore Canyon with some of the more angular coastal mountains in the distance.
+To the southeast, you’ll have great views over the wide Big Sycamore Canyon with some of the more angular coastal mountains of Boney Ridge in the distance.

 If you take the trip later on in the summer, this sea of green will turn golden — and will give you an idea of what Ms. Bates was thinking of when she wrote about “amber waves of grain.”